SlashGames/slash-framework/README.md

 * http://unity-coding.slashgames.org/why-to-use-a-custom-cbes-architecture-within-unity/
 * http://unity-coding.slashgames.org/events-order-matters/

-To get more information about the framework, take a glimpse at the API documentation (Coming soon) and [official wiki](http://slashgames.org:8090/display/SF).
+To get more information about the framework, take a glimpse at the [API documentation](http://www.slashgames.org/content/framework/api/1.0) and [official wiki](http://slashgames.org:8090/display/SF).

 ## Remarks